 Robo-advisors commonly offer an automatic rebalance feature, taking the pressure off you and helping you sleep better at night.

 Automatic rebalancing occurs automatically.
 As soon as your portfolio’s allocation is off from your intended target, your brokerage's algorithm or Robo-advisor jumps in and fixes it.

 Most brokerages and Robo-advisors provide you with options; you can choose ongoing rebalancing or rebalancing in specific intervals, such as monthly, quarterly, or annually.

 Based on your selection, they will sell off securities you have too much of and use the proceeds from the sale to buy securities you’re short on.
 This should bring your accounts back into alignment according to your intended allocations.

 Automatic rebalancing provides investors with many benefits, including those discussed below.

-Removes emotional aspect of investing
+Removes the emotional aspect of investing

 It’s easy to make emotional decisions that backfire in the end.
 If the market crashes or a specific stock you hold falls fast, you may think it’s right to dump it and save your money.
 Sometimes it’s not the best answer, though.

-A buy and hold strategy often works best, but that’s hard to do when you see your allocations changing so drastically.
+A buy-and-hold strategy often works best, but that’s hard to do when you see your allocations changing so drastically.
 Rather than reacting emotionally, you can feel at ease knowing the Robo-advisor will reallocate your portfolio accordingly and without emotions playing a role.